 Filing a Motion to Modify Child Support in Rhode Island

 If circumstances have changed the parent’s ability to make child support payments, the amount is not automatically modified in Rhode Island Family Court.
-This article clarifies what constitutes a substantial change in the parent’s circumstances under Rhode Island family and child support laws.
+This article clarifies what constitutes a substantial change in the parent’s circumstances under Rhode Island family laws.
 The reader learns whether or not the amount of RI child support is adjusted retroactively and how much of a percentage of change is required before motion to modify can be filed.
-Continue Reading

 RI Child Support Law FAQs: Daycare, Modification, Overtime, Contempt and Termination